Sienna Ranch SEED Group

 - An environment of total acceptance and kindness

-- Maximises the benefit of learning at an educational ranch
+- Maximizes the benefit of learning at an educational ranch

 - We spend time outside each day learning about our animals, our garden, and our land